My Favorite Tools to Refurbish Furniture

-In this post I share my favorite tools to refurbish furniture.
-These are my “go to” tools that I use on almost every project
+These are my favorite tools to refurbish furniture.
+These are my “go to” tools that I use on almost every project.

-Over the years, I have shared numerous posts with you on how to fix, paint, upholster, and generally refurbish furniture.
+Over the years, I have shared numerous posts on how to fix, paint, upholster, and generally refurbish furniture.
 More times than not, someone has reached out and asked me what specific tool I am using.
-So, today I am compiling a list of tools I routinely use that you can order from Amazon.
+So, today I am compiling a list of tools I routinely use that are available from online sources.

 I don’t think you need the most expensive tools to refurbish furniture but there are some basic tools that are essential.
 For example, it would be difficult to properly reupholster a sofa without an air compressor.
 Similarly, it’s difficult to refurbish furniture so that it has a raw wood finish without using a random orbital sander.